 During the pandemic, most of us don’t have much to do and are spending time contemplating about life or just procrastinating.
-We know the situation doesn’t seem to end anytime soon, but we can try to make the most of this time sitting at home.
+We know the situation won’t be ending anytime soon, but we can try to make the most of this time.

 However, there’s nothing more beautiful than spending so much time with your family knowing that you’re indoors and safe.
 Also, what better way to spend some time together by binge-watching some thought-provoking Pakistani dramas?
 Dramas that are based on Islam and spirituality that would change the meaning of life?